What was Japan like during the Edo Period?

 Rise of merchant classes

-During the Tokugawa Shogunate, the feudal lords gave their samurai a fixed stipend of rice each year.
+Then, the feudal lords were required to give their samurai a fixed stipend of rice each year.

-However, since samurai had more money on their hands, the demand for goods increased.
+However, since there wasn't a lot of fighting during this period, the samurai had more time and money on their hands, and the demand for goods increased.

 Merchants were happy to take advantage of this opportunity because they could open shops in cities that were previously inaccessible due to travel restrictions.

-They also started providing services that feudal lords needed which was a good way for merchants to gain more power within the government class.
+The merchants also started providing services that feudal lords needed which was a good way for them to gain more power within the government class.

 Eventually, the government started to change hands from feudal lords to more of a merchant-dominated government.

-This was done so that merchants could be considered for important roles in government without having to worry about nobles trying to overthrow them.
+This enabled merchants to be considered for important roles in government without having to worry about nobles trying to overthrow them.

 Popular forms of entertainment

-These games were one of the main forms of entertainment among samurai because they allowed them to prove who was the best fighter while also providing an opportunity for socialising with other warriors.
+These games were one of the main forms of entertainment among samurai and provided an opportunity for socialising with other warriors.

 Kabuki dancer